Percy Haswell

 On June 2, 1895, at Bridgeport, Connecticut, she married fellow actor George Fawcett.
 In 1901 at Baltimore she formed the Percy Haswell Stock Company but later took a secondary role to her husband, her company forming a constituent part of the George Fawcett Stock Company.
-For August of 1903, Haswell performed as the leading lady at Denver's Elitch Theatre in four weekly productions with leading man, Robert Drouet.
+For August 1903, Haswell performed as the leading lady at Denver's Elitch Theatre in four weekly productions with leading man, Robert Drouet.
 In 1925, she directed the Broadway play, The Complex.
-She also appeared in two silent films in 1919 and one in 1929.
+She also appeared in two films, 1919 and 1929- in the second she appeared with her husband.

 She died at age 74 in Nantucket, Massachusetts, on June 14.
 1945, the mother of one daughter.

 Writer Fulton Oursler commented, in describing his infatuation with her, that she was "so blonde, so blue-eyed, with voice so throaty sweet.
 She was a lass from Austin, Texas, but to me she seemed to belong to some other world altogether.
 She was my first Rosalind, and Juliet, and Ophelia, and a dozen other heroines, sacred and profane."